ten-protocol/go-ten/design/fast_finality.md

 * They are *not* the genesis node and are *not* an aggregator

 If neither of these conditions is met, the host shuts down.

-The sequencer's identity is listed in the management contract on the L1.
-This serves two purposes:

-* It allows other nodes to verify that the light batches and rollups are created by the sequencer
-* It prevents non-sequencer nodes from entering "sequencer mode" to evaluate the impact of a given light batch

-In the management contract, the sequencer's identity is given as a set of enclave attestations.
-Each attestation matches one of the sequencer's enclaves, and contains the hash of that enclave's key.
-Since the attestations are unique per machine, the enclaves cannot be impersonated.
-The foundation admin will then whitelist these attestations.
-If one of the sequencer's enclaves goes down irrecoverably, a replacement attestation is added and whitelisted, following the same process.

 ### Production of light batches